TAAL-GmbH/stas-js/README.md

 npm run test  -- datasize1  // run specific file
 ```

-All transactions are submitted to Taalnet, a private BSV blockchain that is maintained for testing STAS tokens.
-All tokens created can be viewed at https://taalnet.whatsonchain.com/tokens
+All transactions are submitted to testnet.
+All tokens created can be viewed at https://test.whatsonchain.com/tokens

 ## Using in a browser